 DELFT POTTERY and the term DELFT-WARE refer to a specific decorative style that originated in the town of Delft in Holland.
 Potteries in the area making mostly simply-shaped earthenware vases, urns, plates or tiles date as far back as the early 16thC.
-Most Delftware are Blue & White Chinoiserie designs and were in direct imitation to the widely popular Chinese imports to Europe of that era.
+Most Delftware is Blue & White Chinoiserie designs and was in direct imitation to the widely popular Chinese imports to Europe of that era.
 Some examples are Polychrome (i.e. of many colors), but almost always on a classic thick white glazed background.
-Deft Chinoiserie were a Europeanized form of Chinese exports of the time and were designed or modelled with Western tastes in mind.
+Deft Chinoiserie was a Europeanized form of Chinese exports of the time and most such items were designed or modeled with Western tastes in mind.

-Appraisal values for Delft pottery or Deflt-Ware depend on a few basic specific factors, including age, provenance, size and condition.
+Appraisal values for Delft pottery or Deflt-Ware depend on a few basic specific factors, including age, provenance, size, and condition.
 Since the Delft style is quite uniform, their appeal and beauty is somewhat standardized and most designs are similar, at least at first glance.
-Our Antiques Pricing Guides contain actual auction sales records of Delft decorative items, both ancient and later examples, and can help in evaluating your collection’s worth or determine current market trends.
-Some examples are shown below.

 Unlock the true value of your collection with our comprehensive research guides from identifying makers' marks to appraising all kinds of antiques and collectibles, including items featured in this article.

 Our up-to-date information will give you an accurate understanding of your items' worth.
 Don't miss out on this valuable resource - visit our research tools today!